ipython/front-to-back/README.md

 including vim-ipython and bipython.
 We'll show kernels that people have written in other languages, such as Julia and R, and preview the upcoming features that will expose these alternative kernels in the Notebook user interface.
-This talk is proposed jointly by Paul Ivanov and myself, both core IPython developers.
+This talk is proposed jointly by Paul Ivanov and Thomas Kluyver, both core IPython developers.